sharrisoncaktus/wagtail-data-migration-example/README.md

    - **Step 1:** Add new fields to the model without moving or renaming anything.
    - **Step 2:** Create a data migration that maps / copies all the data from the old fields to the new fields, without modifying the existing fields.
 (Treat existing data as immutable at this point.)
    - **Step 3:** Deploy the migration and let editors review everything, making sure that all the data was correctly copied.
+   - **Step 4:** Switch the site templates / API to the new fields.
-   - **Step 4:** Create final migration that deletes the old data, and deploy it with updated templates that use the new fields.
+   - **Step 5:** Create final migration that deletes the old data, and deploy it with updated templates that use the new fields.
 4. Data migrations involving StreamFields are best done by using Page.to_json() and Revision.content_json as the data starting point.
    - These data structures are almost identical, so you can use the same function to map page / revision data to new values.
 5. Data migrations involving StreamFields are best done by writing directly to the stream_data property of the StreamField.